 Motion picture projection equipment no longer exists at the Bijou Theatre, though the projection booth which was wedged in between the two balconies still exists and is used as a follow spot location.

 Over the years, the Bijou Theatre lost its small vertical sign and marquee and the tiny boxoffice is long gone.
-It went over to adult films in the 1960’s.
-Otherwise the Bijou Theatre is largely intact and is a popular venue for small stage shows, acoustic concerts and small bands.
+It went over to adult films on April 17, 1965 and was renamed Bijou Art Theatre on September 8, 1966.
+It operated as an adult theatre until 1975.
+The theatre was then threatened with demolition.
+Today the Bijou Theatre is largely intact and is a popular venue for small stage shows, acoustic concerts and small bands.

-The Bijou Theatre went through a major renovation about 2000.
+The Bijou Theatre went through a major renovation began in 2005.

 Just login to your account and subscribe to this theater